 The CARE Coordinator services are free and confidential (not mandated to report incidents to University officials or organizations).
 Services include individualized therapeutic support, education and assistance navigating campus and community resources; support during reporting (both KU and criminal), interim measures (academic/housing needs).
 If you or someone you know has been affected by any form of gender based violence, please do not hesitate to make an appointment with Merrill by email or 785-864-9255.
 If WHS is closed, the Sexual Trauma & Abuse Care Center is available 24 hours for survivor assistance at 785-843-8985.

 Victims of sexual assault should be seen immediately (no greater than 120 hours).
-Contact WHS at 785-864-9507.
-If WHS is closed, students should go directly to the Lawrence Memorial Hospital Emergency Department at 325 Maine Street.
+Students should go directly to the Lawrence Memorial Hospital Emergency Department at 325 Maine Street.
 If transportation to Lawrence Memorial Hospital is needed, call the KU Public Safety Office at 785-864-5900.